bitovi/academy/src/react-vite/11-controlled-vs-uncontrolled/controlled-vs-uncontrolled.md

 }
 ```

-Controlled components aren't allowed to have a value of `null` or `undefined`.
+Controlled components aren’t allowed to have a value of `null` or `undefined`.
 To set an input with
 "no value," use an empty string: `""`.

 ### Working with events